tylergorecki/ds5100-finalproject-ttg6nx/README.md

 coin.current_die_state()
 ```

-The code above creates an unfair die in which a one is three times more likely to appear than the rest of the numbers.
-This code also outputs each of the sides as well as their respective weights.
+The code above creates an unfair die in which a one is three times more likely to appear than each of the rest of the numbers.
+The final line of this code also outputs each side with their respective weights.

 ### Play a game